wp-plugins/buddypress-identicons/readme.txt

 3. This identicon belongs to lorrainewright

 == Changelog ==

+= 1.0.2 =
+* Perform identicon image generation when bp_core_fetch_avatar() is called instead of at registration and login.
+Ensures all members have an identicon available.

 = 1.0.1 =
 * Made the border intrinsic to the image removing the need for CSS styles.